cmdarcy/9-21-timetracking/README.md

 -   How to implement json data using `fetch()` and `async` `await` functions
 -   Utilizing css grid to design layout
+-   The concept of stacking context in relation to elements that have `position: absolute` or `position: relative`, as well as how `z-index` interacts with that

 ### Continued development

-I would like to incorporate more json data into future projects to increase my comfortability and efficiency with handling it
+-   I would like to incorporate more json data into future projects to increase my comfortability and efficiency with handling it
+-   I would like to experiment more with stacking context as I found the concept a little hard to fully grasp

 ## Author